-Depending on the way we live, we put more or less pressure on the environment.
+The way we, as humans, live on Earth puts pressure on the environment.
 This is known as our ecological footprint.
-By measuring our ecological footprint, we can limit our impact on the planet and reduce the amount of greenhouse gases produced by our daily activities, thus acting against global warming.
+By measuring our ecological footprint, we can gain insight into our impact on the planet and work to reduce the number of greenhouse gases produced by our daily activities, thus acting against global warming.

-The ecological footprint is a measure of the pressure that humans exert on the planet.
-It is expressed in global hectares (gha) or in the number of planets, it allows us to estimate the land surface needed by each individual to provide for their needs.
+An ecological footprint is a measure of the pressure that humans exert on the planet.
+It is expressed in global hectares (gha), or by number of planets, and it allows us to estimate the land surface needed by each individual to provide for their needs.

 Carbon footprint or ecological footprint?

-The carbon footprint, measured in CO2 equivalent, takes into account all greenhouse gases and is used to assess the impact of human activities on the environment.
+The carbon footprint takes into account all greenhouse gases and is used to assess the impact of human activities on the environment.
 Carbon footprints can be individual, for a country, or global.

-These two indicators therefore make it possible in two different ways to raise people's awareness of their carbon impact and to encourage them to act against global warming by reducing their greenhouse gas emissions.
+These indicators, ecological footprints and carbon footprints, are two different ways to educate people about their environmental impact and encourage them to modify their habits, act against global warming, and reduce their greenhouse gas emissions.

 For the past ten years, the date of Earth Overshoot Day has been decreasing.
 This date corresponds to the moment when humans have already consumed the resources that the planet can produce in one year.

-In 2020, the date has been set for 22nd August, compared to 29th July in 2019 (three weeks later).
-According to the Global Footprint Network, this is due to a decrease in CO2 emissions into the atmosphere caused by measures taken to fight the COVID19 epidemic and the global slowdown of human activities.
-Also, this current phenomenon proves that policy makers are able to act quickly and could put in place real sustainable development policies.
+For 2020, Earth Overshoot Day was the 22nd of August, compared to the 29th of July in 2019 (only three weeks earlier).
+According to the Global Footprint Network, this is due to changes in human activity during COVID-19 and measures taken to fight the epidemic and proves that policymakers can act quickly and are able to put real, sustainable, developmental policies in place.

 The calculation of the ecological footprint takes into account the following two factors: